Understanding Remgro’s statutory reporting on net profit

 - Interest received;

-- Interest paid;
+- Interest paid (if applicable);

 - Net corporate costs, including remuneration and other benefits paid to employees; and